 This course provides a study of the biological principles that apply to all living systems, including ecological principles.
 In addition, this course provides a survey of living organisms with an emphasis on how life functions on Earth and how living things have adapted over time.
-Prerequisite: BCS 115, or BCS 120, or BCS 145 or BCS 165.
+Prerequisite: BCS 115, or BCS 145 or BCS 165.